This BLOG On How Do Mortgage Underwriters Analyze Borrowers Credit Reports During Mortgage Process Was UPDATED And PUBLISHED On June 3rd, 2020

 - Late Payments after bankruptcy and foreclosure is not normally allowed by most lenders

-- Again, one or two late payments after bankruptcy and/or housing event is not a deal killer with The Gustan Cho Team at USA Mortgage
+- Again, one or two late payments after bankruptcy and/or housing event is not a deal killer at Gustan Cho Associates

 - However, multiple late payments may not render an approve/eligible per Automated Underwriting System Findings